 International Transfer Students: You are exempt from the English placement exam if you received transfer credit for FCWR 101, College Composition I. You are exempt from the math placement exam if you have credit for the first math course in your sequence or if your major requires only one three-credit math choice.
 All other transfer students are required to take the placement exams.
 Please review information and register for your placement exams on the same date as orientation.

 After completing your placement exam, you will meet with an advisor to register for classes and make plans for the upcoming semester.
 If you have any questions, please contact the Office of Admissions at firstname.lastname@example.org or 516.686.7444.

-Your acceptance letter should have included the name and phone number of your academic advisor, who will assist you in choosing your classes for the first semester.
+International Graduate Students: Your acceptance letter should include the name and phone number of your academic advisor, who will assist you in choosing your classes for the first semester.
 It's important that you contact your advisor as soon as you get to campus.
 If you did not receive the name of an advisor on your acceptance letter, please contact email@example.com.